Where We Have Arrived in Proving the Emergence of Sparse Symbolic Concepts in AI Models: DNNs tend to encode sparse interactions

-In spite of the above achievements, there is still no theory to prove the emergence of such sparse concepts.
-Therefore, in this subsection, we make an initial attempt to theoretically prove the sparsity of interactive concepts.
-To be precise, \textbf{we need to prove the conditions, under which the output of an AI model can be approximated by the effects of \textit{a small number} of salient interactive concepts, instead of a mass of fuzzy features.} Although people usually focus on conditions such as the architecture, the loss function, or the training data of the AI model, in this paper, we aim to find general mathematical conditions that make the AI model encode sparse concepts.
-More crucially, these mathematical conditions are supposed to be reasonably common for well-trained AI models, rather than being a counter-intuitive special case, thereby making the proof universal for generic AI models on different tasks.
+Despite these achievements, there is still no theory to prove the emergence of such sparse interactions as symbolic primitives.
+Therefore, in this subsection, we make an initial attempt to theoretically prove the sparsity of interactions.
+To be precise, \textbf{we need to prove the conditions, under which the output of a {DNN} can be approximated by the effects of \textit{a small number} of salient interactions, instead of a mass of fuzzy features.} More interestingly, the proof will show that the sparsity of interactions depends on the property of the classification task itself, rather than the architecture of the neural network, or the sparsity of the parameters/intermediate-layer features.

-Note that the sparsity of \textit{concepts} encoded by the AI model is \textbf{NOT} necessarily related to the sparsity of parameters or the sparsity of intermediate-layer features of the AI model.